Liu-rj/CS302_OS/midterm/report.md

 #### (2) What is ring compression?

+Ring deprivileging uses privilege-based mechanisms to protect the VMM from guest software.
+However, in 64-bit mode, segment limits do not apply, and IA-32 paging does not distinguish privilege levels 0-2.
+So, the guest OS must run at privilege level 3.
+Thus, the guest OS will run at the same privilege level as guest applications and will not be protected from them.

 #### (3) Without Intel VT-x, how does Xen address ring compression for X86 (IA-32)?

+Withour Intel VT-x, Xen run guest OS in ring 1 and application run in ring 3.

 #### (4) Without Intel VT-x, how does Xen address ring compression for x86-64?

+Without Intel VT-x, hypervisor runs in ring 0 with both gurst kernel and applications run in ring 3.
+However, guest kernel run in different address space (different page tables) from applications.
+Then, one process in Xen has two page tables: one is for application context and another for kernel context.
+The context transition between application and kernel is handled by Xen.

 #### (5) What is ring aliasing?

+Ring aliasing refers to problems that arise when software is run at a privilege level other than the level for which it was written.
+First example is that push instruction will push the current privilege level on the stack.
+Another example is that br.call will store current privilege level into PFS register which can be read at any privilege level.
+In this two cases, the guest OS can easily know it is not running at privilege level 0.

 #### (6) What are VMX root and VMX non-root in VT-x?

+VMX root operation and VMX non-root operation are two forms of CPU operation in VT-x architecture.
+A VMM runs in VMX root and it runs its guest OSes and applications in VMX non-root.
+Both forms of operation support all four privilege levels, allowing a guest OS to run at its intended privilege level.
+VMM root has the flexibility to use multiple privilege levels while the software running in VMX non-root is deprivileged.

 #### (7) How does Intel VT-x address the challenges of ring aliasing and ring compression?

 ## 3. System calls, interrupts and exceptions